ccoutant/dwarf-locations/005-locations-on-stack.md

 Add the following as a new subsection:

-> A DWARF expression is evaluated in a context that determines whether
-> its result is expected to be a value or a location.
-Expressions that are
-> expected to produce a location are called "location descriptions."
+> As described in Section 2.2, DWARF attributes may have
+> different classes of values.
+In many cases, attribute values
+> directly provide the numeric value of a property such as
+> bounds of an array, the size of a type, the value of a
+> named constant in the program, or a string value such as
+> the name of a variable or type.
+> In other cases, they provide the *location* of a data
+> object, such as the address of a variable or common block
+> (see Section 4.1), instead of directly providing the value
+> of the object.
 >
-> Values on the stack are typed, and can represent a value of any
-> supported base type of the target machine, or of the generic type,
-> which is an integral type that has the size of an address in the
-> default address space on the target machine, and unspecified
+> The attribute value classes *constant* and *string* are used
+> to provide static values for properties, but often the
+> values need to be computed dynamically.
+The classes
+> *exprval* and *vallist* indicate that the attribute value is
+> to be computed by evaluating a DWARF expression (described
-> signedness.
+> in Chapter 3).
 >
-> [non-normative] *The generic type is the same as the unspecified type used for stack
-> operations defined in DWARF Version 4 and before.*
+> A DWARF expression of class *exprval* can be used to compute
+> a value that cannot be given statically, such as the upper
+> bound of a dynamic array.
 >
-> [non-normative] *Debugging information must provide consumers a way to
-> find the location of program variables, determine the bounds of dynamic
-> arrays and strings, and possibly to find the base address of a
-> subroutine’s stack frame or the return address of a subroutine.
-> Furthermore, to meet the needs of recent computer architectures and
-> optimization techniques, debugging information must be able to describe
-> the location of an object whose location changes over the object’s
+> Sometimes, an attribute value may depend on the program
+> counter, such as the loop vectorization factor.
+A value list
+> (see Section 3.17), encoded using class *vallist*, can be
+> used in this case.
+A value list is a list of DWARF
+> expressions, each associated with a range of program
-> lifetime.*
+> counters.
 >
+> The class *address* is used to provide a static
+> memory address for an object located in memory, and the
+> classes *exprloc* and *loclist* indicate that the location
-> Information about the location of program objects is provided by
+> of an object is to be computed by evaluating a DWARF
-> location descriptions and location lists.
+> expression.
+In these cases, where the DWARF expression is
+> expected to produce a location, the expression is called a
+> “location expression.”
 >
-> A **location description** is a DWARF expression yielding a
+> *(In DWARF 5, the term “location description” was used to
+> refer both to a sequence of DWARF operations that evaluates
+> to a location, and to the result of that evaluation.
+For
-> single location.
-These are sufficient for describing the
+> DWARF 6, we use the terms “location expression” for the
-> location of any object as long as its lifetime is either
-> static or the same as the lexical block that owns it,
-> excluding any prologue or epilogue ranges, and it does not
-> move during its lifetime.
-As the value of an attribute, a
+> expression and “location” for the result of
-> location description is encoded using class `locdesc`.
+> evaluating the expression.)*
 >
+> The class *exprloc* is used to provide a location
+> expression that yields a single location.
+This is
+> sufficient to describe the location of an object whose
+> lifetime is either static or the same as the lexical block
+> that owns it (excluding any prologue or epilogue ranges),
+> and that does not move during its lifetime.
+>
+> A location list (see Section 3.18), encoded using class
-> A **location list** describes objects that have a limited
+> *loclist*, describes objects that have a limited lifetime
-> lifetime or change their location during their lifetime.
+> or that change their location during their lifetime.
 A
-> location list is a list of location descriptions, each
+> location list is a list of location expressions, each
 > associated with a range of program counters.
-Location
-> lists are described in Section 3.18.
-As the value of an
-> attribute, a location list is encoded using class
-> `loclist` (which serves as an index into a separate
-> section containing location lists).
 >
 > A location list may have overlapping PC ranges, and thus
-> may yield more than one location.
-In these cases, the
+> may yield multiple locations.
+In this case, the object
-> object value stored in each location is expected to be the same
+> value stored in each location is expected to be the same
 > (except for uninitialized/undefined parts of the value).
 >
 > *A location list that yields multiple locations can be